 I have always believed that every individual is unique in their way.
-However, the design will always be a team effort, as it integrates multiple disciplines, perspectives and a whole lot of elbow grease.
+However, the design will always be a team effort, as it integrates multiple disciplines, perspectives, and a whole lot of elbow grease.
 Therefore, every member of the design team should have a sense of ownership of the entire user experience, and not just their piece.

 The idea behind design checklists is to bring the design team closer to the design they wish to present in front of the user.
-In this blog, I have put together a print design checklist, a graphic design checklist and a UX checklist for website, to check before the design is signed off.
+In this blog, I have put together a print design checklist, a graphic design checklist, and a UX checklist for the website, to check before the design is signed off.

-Let us discuss.
+Let us discuss this.